+FAILURE IS GOOD.
 In the past 10 years, the culture around entrepreneurship has become increasingly failure-friendly.
-I personally believe the big boys of business are becoming more transparent in their journey and showing the masses that it takes real grit to make it.
-In the past I never felt like a successful entrepreneur because I had failed so many times with other businesses.
-Having learned and grown since my involvement with Wishful Concepts Catering I want to share some insights with other startup food businesses and “food-prenuers”.
+I personally believe the big boys of business are becoming more transparent in their journeys and showing the masses, that it takes real grit to make it.
+In the past, I never felt like a successful entrepreneur because I had failed so many times with other businesses, but with the catering company, I felt like I had achieved something.
+Having learned and grown since my involvement with Wishful Concepts Catering, I want to share some insights with other startup food businesses and “foodprenuers” that are of value.

 Here are SEVEN guiding principles that can be beneficial to the hospitality entrepreneur or early stage food business owners: